-This 800 year old castle standing at the mouth of the harbour and much bigger than it first appears.
+This 800 year old castle standing at the mouth of the harbour is much bigger than it first appears.
 Explore five museums and four period gardens and feel free to enjoy the daily attractions which include a guided tour at 10.30am and the firing of the noon-day gun by scarlet clad gunners.
 Stay to see a Living History performance after the gun firing and look out for other activities and special events.
 The Castle is bigger than you might think so to make the most of your trip, allow at least three hours.

 Just a short walk from the town centre, the Castle not only offers a fascinating insight into hundreds of years of island history - but spectacular panoramic views back towards St Peter Port and out across our sister islands.